Your best ticket deal isn't a ticket at all, it's an Idlewild Season Pass!

 The future of Idlewild is one of growth and improvement.
 Yet despite this progress, the park will always maintain the natural beauty and romantic atmosphere that attracted families more than a century ago.

 On October 6, 2012, the Pennsylvania Historical and Museum Commission recognized Idlewild Park, and its long history, with a roadside marker.
 A fitting tribute to the longest-operating theme park near Pittsburgh, PA and the state as a whole, and third oldest in the entire country.

 Idlewild & SoakZone has received the coveted Golden Ticket Award for Best Children's Park.
 Introduced in 1998, the Golden Tickets are the most prized awards in the industry and are awarded based on a poll of experienced and well-traveled amusement park fans worldwide in a survey conducted by Amusement Today.
-The 2014 poll was the eleventh for the category of Best Children's Park.
 Below is the placement of Idlewild & SoakZone each year: